nkpremices/daily-coding-challenge/README.md

 ## How to Use

 Each folder has a README that contains the question and a sort of implementation of my solution.
 I have separated each challenge into a separate directory.
-Disclaimer My solution is by no means the best possible solution to these problems, and I take no credit for the problems either.
+Disclaimer: My solution is by no means the best possible solution to these problems, and I take no credit for the problems either.

 inspired from @iyikuyoro